 11 Surprising Things You Never Have To Share With Your Partner, According To Experts

-For some couples, being in a relationship means allowing each other full access to the inner workings of their brains, as well as all their secrets, thoughts, worries, and concerns.
+For some couples, being in a relationship means allowing each other full access to your deepest thoughts, as well as all your secrets, thoughts, worries, and concerns.
 If you're in this type of relationship, and you feel comfortable sharing, then go for it.
-But do know that it's not necessary to tell your partner everything, if you don't want to.
-And it's not always entirely healthy.
+But do keep in mind that it's not necessary to tell your partner everything, if you don't want to.

+Not to mention, sharing too much isn't exactly healthy.
 "A healthy relationship involves maintaining your independence, which includes your own personal thoughts," therapist Kimberly Hershenson, LMSW, tells Bustle.
 "It's not healthy to divulge everything you think and do.
 Keeping some privacy is important for your own mental health!"
-As is keeping private unimportant things that might upset your partner or bring about unnecessary disharmony in your relationship, like the nitty gritty details of a part relationship.
+As is keeping private unimportant things that might upset your partner or bring about unnecessary disharmony in your relationship, like the nitty gritty details of a past relationship.

 That's not to say, however, that it's OK to lie or to keep important info from your partner, especially if it might affect them and/or your relationship.
-When that's the case, it's crucial to have 100 percent honesty and openness, even if the issue or secret or thought feels uncomfortable to share.
+When that's the case, it's crucial to have 100 percent honesty and openness, even if the issue/secret/thought/worry/concern is difficult to share.
 With that big difference in mind, read on for the things you can keep private, if you'd like.

 Check out Bustle's 'Save The Date' and other videos on Facebook and the Bustle app across Apple TV, Roku, and Amazon Fire TV.